ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

       fields.

-    * ``relativistic``: Poisson's equation is solved for each species seperately taking into account their averaged velocities.
+    * ``relativistic``: Poisson's equation is solved for each species separately taking into account their averaged velocities.
 The field is mapped to the simulation frame and will produce both E and B fields.